-This domain describes eight possible individual motivations or indicators that are drivers of violent extremism.
+This domain of the VERA-2R identifies individual motivations or indicators that have been identified as drivers of violent extremism.

 Several different motivating elements may play a role at the same time in pushing an individual to violent extremism.